johanseaxis/acap-native-sdk-examples/vdo-larod2/README.md

  *Copyright (C) 2021, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

-# A combined vdo stream and larod based ACAP3 application running inference on an edge device
+# A combined vdo stream and larod based ACAP4 Native application running inference on an edge device
-This README file explains how to build an ACAP3 application that uses:
+This README file explains how to build an ACAP4 Native application that uses:
 - vdo to fetch frames from e.g. a camera
 - [larod API](../FAQs.md#WhatisLarod?) to load a graph model and run preprocessing and classification inferences on it